 Medicare Part D Prescription Drug Coverage

-Medicare beneficiaries can get prescription drugs coverage through Medicare Part D. The plan is entirely optional, but for Medicare enrollees with high medication expenses, having prescription drugs covered can make for significant savings.
+Medicare beneficiaries can get prescription drug coverage through Medicare Part D. While the plan is optional, enrollees with high medication expenses will find significant savings with prescription drug coverage, especially with new cost-saving measures introduced for 2025.

-It’s essential to understand your options before it’s too late.
-If you don’t enroll as soon as you’re eligible, you may be charged a late-enrollment penalty.
-Plus, the sooner you enroll, the sooner you can start enjoying the benefits.
+It’s essential to understand your options before the Medicare Open Enrollment period ends.
+If you don’t enroll when you’re first eligible, you may be charged a late-enrollment penalty.
+Plus, the sooner you enroll, the sooner you can start enjoying the benefits of coverage and the financial protection it offers.

 Speak to a